customer spotlight

 Phase one of OK Produce electrification began in 2022, with OK Produce’s mixed fleet of 10 Freightliner trucks and three Orange EV yard tractors.
 They found themselves in need of infrastructure support as their fleet rapidly expanded.

 As bp pulse came aboard, we determined OK Produce would be best served by three DC fast chargers from Heliox, which allows for service of nine vehicles.
-This charging infrastructure allowed OK Produce to leverage existing electrical service to avoid long utility lead times.
+This charging infrastructure allowed OK Produce to leverage their existing electrical service and avoid long utility lead times.

 Phase two: Powered by the sun

-Phase two is anticipated to break ground in early 2024, and will introduce an additional 1.5MW of solar as a key power source.
-Phase two continues to rely on critical partnerships including Pacific Solar to install the solar panels, ABB to deliver 14 additional DC fast chargers, and Volvo to deliver the next 27 electric vehicles, bringing OK Produce’s electric vehicle count To 36.
+Phase two will introduce an additional 1.5MW of solar as a key power source.
+Phase two continues to rely on critical collaborations including Pacific Solar to install the solar panels, ABB to deliver 14 additional DC fast chargers, and Volvo to deliver the next 27 electric vehicles, bringing OK Produce’s electric vehicle count to 36.

 The second phase of electrification will leverage the PG&E Empower EV Program.
 Upon utility approval of the solar power and project scope, phase two will be well underway to begin powering the electric vehicle fleet.